Jacques Cartier Bridge: Maintenance

 Over the last twenty years, major ongoing renovation programs have been completed, including painting and deck replacement to preserve the integrity of the structure and to ensure a safe passage for users.
 In 2016, a rebuilding cycle was completed for almost all pillars.

 JCCBI, the structure's responsible manager, is carrying out a structural steel reinforcement program dating back to 1920, in order to extend the life span of the bridge.
 Specifically, some steel ribs and reinforcing plates have been replaced and reinforced.

 Disruptions

 This bridge has been shut down several times due to several protesters who have individually climbed on the superstructure of the bridge or on a sign in the Longueuil side of the bridge.
 Two of them were from the Fathers for Justice group, while a third claimed he was part of the group.
 Recently, a man wearing a Canadian flag climbed the structure of the bridge.
 Most of the protests led to massive traffic congestion during rush hour.
-Recently, the pedestrian paths were modified with the installation of round metal fences all around in both directions, to disallow climbing of the superstructure and discourage potential suicide jumpers, the two main problems associated with pedestrian traffic on the bridge.
+Recently, the pedestrian paths were modified with the installation of round metal fences all around in both directions, to prevent climbing of the superstructure and discourage potential suicide jumpers, the two main problems associated with pedestrian traffic on the bridge.